X1X71/Pi-hole-Unbound/README.md

 unbound-checkconf /etc/unbound/unbound.conf.d/pi-hole.conf
 ```
 It should return "no errors" if the configuration file is correct.

-Start the Unbound Service
+How to start the Unbound Service:

-Start the Unbound service with:
+Run the following command:

 ```
 sudo service unbound start